NaufalFiqri/Mental_health_chatbot/PMP-PLAN/D-PROJECT_EXECUTION.md

 <br>Head label	“MENTAL HEALTH CHATBOT” is written at the middle of the frame and the colour is pink
 <br>Scroll bar	Scrolling up and down the chat.
 <br>Message entry box	size is 0.74 x 0.06 x 0.011 x 0.008 and place at the bottom of the frame and the colour is green
-Send button size is	0.22 x 0.06 x 0.77 x 0.008, place beside message entry box and has press functionality to send the chat as “You” and the colour of button is green
+<br>Send button size is	0.22 x 0.06 x 0.77 x 0.008, place beside message entry box and has press functionality to send the chat as “You” and the colour of button is green

 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/app1.png)
 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/app2.png)